 But it’s not just about avoiding these social slip-ups.
 Having accurate data means personalized outreach that hits the mark.
 This is where a prospecting tool like Kaspr comes in.
 It has a database of 500M+ phone numbers and email addresses.

-The LinkedIn Chrome Extension and web app allow you to enrich LinkedIn data while you look for new leads.
+The LinkedIn Chrome Extension and dashboard allow you to enrich LinkedIn data while you look for new leads.
 You can access a single contact’s information or get phone numbers from target account lists in bulk.

 6. Listen to calls and feedback